benfjohnson/developer-dot/avatax/dev-guide/transactions/invoice-lines.md

   <li class="next"><a href="/avatax/dev-guide/transactions/should-i-commit/">Next<i class="glyphicon glyphicon-chevron-right"></i></a></li>
 </ul>

 To accurately calculate tax, you'll need to provide some details about what is being sold.
-There are a number of options which will be covered in greater detail next chapter, but at minimum you will need to send the details of 1 line item.
+There are a number of options which will be covered in greater detail next chapter, but at minimum you will need to send the details of one line item.

 <ul class="dev-guide-list">
   <li><code>number</code>: AvaTax automatically numbers lines on your invoice starting with 1.
 If you prefer to use your own line numbers, please specify them in this value.</li>
-  <li><code>quantity</code>: This is the quantity of the good or service being sold.
-Note that this value does not affect any totals; to determine the price-per-each, you can divided the <code>amount</code> value by the <code>quantity</code> value.
-Quantity is an optional field; if you do not provide quantity, the value will be assumed to be one.
-Please note that while this field is optional, it is import in some scenarios.
-Certain states have taxability rules based on dollar-amount thresholds and caps per item, and AvaTax use the <code>quantity</code> and <code>amount</code> values to calculate this correctly.</li>
+  <li><code>quantity</code>: This is the quantity of goods or services being sold.
+Note that this value does not affect any totals; to determine the price-per-each, divide the <code>amount</code> value by the <code>quantity</code> value.
+If you do not provide <code>quantity</code>, the value will be assumed to be one.
+Although this field is optional, some taxes are affected by dollar-amount thresholds and caps per item, and AvaTax uses the <code>quantity</code> and <code>amount</code> values to calculate this correctly.
+We strongly recommend providing the correct <code>quantity</code> for each line.</li>
-  <li><code>amount</code>:  This is the price of the good or service being sold.
-This is the total, fully extended value for the line.</li>
+  <li><code>amount</code>:  This is the total price of goods or services for this line item.
+This is the total, fully extended value.
+For example, if you specify a <code>quantity</code> of 2 and a <code>amount</code> of 10, this means that you have sold two $5 items for a total price of $10.</li>
-  <li><code>taxCode</code>: This is how you specify the good or service type that is being sold.
-This is not a required field, and if a tax code is not sent AvaTax defaults to treating the item as taxable Tangible Personal Property using the tax code <code>P0000000</code>.
-We'll go into options for other tax codes in <a class="dev-guide-link" href="/avatax/dev-guide/product-taxability/">Chapter 5 - Product Taxability</a>.
-For now, it's enough to know that each line is automatically assumed to be <code>P0000000</code></li>
+  <li><code>taxCode</code>: This is how you specify the type of good or service that is being sold.
+If you omit the <code>taxCode</code> value, AvaTax defaults to treating the item as taxable Tangible Personal Property using the tax code <code>P0000000</code>.
+We'll go into detail on tax codes in <a class="dev-guide-link" href="/avatax/dev-guide/product-taxability/">Chapter 5 - Product Taxability</a>.
+For now, it's enough to know that each line defaults to tangible personal property.</li>
-  <li><code>addresses</code>: Each invoice line can have its own custom <code>shipFrom</code> / <code>shipTo</code> address.
-This will be useful later - if we're a large company and we sell things from multiple warehouses, this feature is necessary to correctly represent product shipments.
-For the moment, it's important to know that there are only two options: If the "address" field on a line is null or missing, the line will be assumed to use the same addresses at the document level; but if the value is non-null, the line will have its own custom address and will not inherit any address elements from the document level.</li>
+  <li><code>addresses</code>: Each invoice line can have its own custom addresses.
+If we make one sale that includes multiple separate shipments, we can attach the correct address to each line.
+If the <code>addresses</code> field on a line is null or missing, the line will be assumed to use the <code>addresses</code> from the document level; but if the value is non-null, the line will have its own custom <code>addresses</code> and will not inherit any <code>addresses</code> from the document level.</li>
 </ul>

 Now that we've covered these additional fields, let's take a look at a more fleshed-out version of a single location transaction.
-You can see that we've included some additional fields, such as <code>type</code>, <code>companyCode</code>, <code>number</code>, and <code>quantity</code>, as well as specifying a full street address.
+You can see that we've included a <code>code</code> value at the document level and added the <code>number</code> and <code>quantity</code> for each line.
 The additional fields are not strictly required, but it's good practice to include them.
 Likewise, a full street address is not strictly required, but providing as much address information as is available helps to ensure that you receive the most accurate sales tax calculation.

 <div class="dev-guide-test" id="test1">
 <div class="dev-guide-test-heading">Test Case - 2.2.1 </div>